OmkarSunilSurve/Dashtoon_Webapp/README.md

 - "Next Page" button to move to next page for next panel creation.
 - Tab feature for seamless navigation between pages.
 - Shareable executable file which can be used across windows devices.
 - App.py contains the entire code that was used.
-The Qt5 ui page is also provided which was obtained from the Qt5 designer.
+The Qt5 Pg.ui page is also provided which was obtained from the Qt5 designer.
 This was then converted into python script for further use.

 ## API Integration